Mikael Åkerfeldt

 Lars Mikael Åkerfeldt ([ˈmîːkaɛl ˈôːkɛrˌfɛlt]; born 17 April 1974) is a Swedish musician.
-He is the lead vocalist, guitarist, and primary songwriter of progressive metal band Opeth, and the former vocalist of death metal supergroup Bloodbath.
-He was also guitarist for the "one-off" band Steel, and is part of the collaboration Storm Corrosion with Steven Wilson.
+He is the lead vocalist, guitarist, and primary songwriter for the progressive metal band Opeth.
+A former vocalist for the death metal supergroup Bloodbath, he was also the guitarist for the "one-off" band Steel, and a member of the collaboration Storm Corrosion with Steven Wilson.

-Åkerfeldt is known for his progressive rock-influenced songwriting style and his frequent use of both clean baritone and growled vocals. Åkerfeldt was ranked #42 out of 100 Greatest Heavy Metal Guitarists of All Time by Guitar World, and #11 among "The Top 25 Modern Metal Guitarists" on MetalSucks.
+Åkerfeldt is known for his progressive rock-influenced songwriting style and his frequent use of both clean baritone and growled vocals.
+He was ranked #42 on Guitar World's list of the 100 Greatest Heavy Metal Guitarists of All Time, and #11 among "The Top 25 Modern Metal Guitarists" on MetalSucks.

 Career

-A native of Stockholm, Mikael Åkerfeldt was the vocalist for Eruption, a death metal band that he formed in 1987 at 13 years old.
-After Eruption came to an end in 1989, he joined Opeth, ostensibly as a keyboardist.
-When their original bassist left Opeth two years later, Åkerfeldt replaced him as bassist; Isberg then assumed guitar duties.
-When Isberg left Opeth three years later, Åkerfeldt replaced him as the vocalist.
+A native of Stockholm, Mikael Åkerfeldt was the vocalist for Eruption, a death metal band he formed in 1987 at the age of 13.
+After Eruption disbanded in 1989, he joined Opeth, initially as a keyboardist.
+When their original bassist left Opeth two years later, Åkerfeldt replaced him on bass, and Isberg then assumed guitar duties.
+When Isberg left Opeth three years later, Åkerfeldt took over as the lead vocalist.

 Åkerfeldt performed the death vocals on Katatonia's album Brave Murder Day and their EP Sounds of Decay.

-Åkerfeldt revealed in September 2009 that he is contemplating recording a singer-songwriter acoustic solo album.

-However, in 2014 he expressed the view that he didn't have the need for a special solo project and that he can put pretty much anything into Opeth.
+In September 2009, Åkerfeldt revealed he was contemplating recording a singer-songwriter acoustic solo album.
+However, in 2014, he expressed the view that he did not feel the need for a special solo project, noting that he could put pretty much anything into Opeth.

-In an interview on STIM magazine, he revealed that one of the highlights of his career was Opeth's performance at the Royal Albert Hall.
+In an interview with STIM magazine, he revealed that one of the highlights of his career was Opeth's performance at the Royal Albert Hall.

-In 2020, Åkerfeldt was approached by director Jonas Åkerlund to compose the soundtrack for the swedish six-part Netflix series Clark, released in May 2022.
-It is his first foray into film scoring.
+In 2020, Åkerfeldt was approached by director Jonas Åkerlund to compose the soundtrack for the Swedish six-part Netflix series Clark, which was released in May 2022.
+This marked his first foray into film scoring.

 Influences

 Åkerfeldt is a collector of obscure 1970s rock and heavy metal albums.
-He also tends to show his influence from these obscure bands, making reference to them in Opeth album titles such as Blackwater Park, Still Life and My Arms, Your Hearse, as well as songs such as "Master's Apprentices" and "Goblin".
-He is also influenced extensively by jazz, the musician Ritchie Blackmore, Magma and its founder Christian Vander, and Hideki Ishima.
+He also draws influence from these obscure bands, making references to them in Opeth album titles such as Blackwater Park, Still Life, and My Arms, Your Hearse, as well as in songs like "Master's Apprentices" and "Goblin."
+He is also heavily influenced by jazz, the musician Ritchie Blackmore, Magma and its founder Christian Vander, and Hideki Ishima.

-When asked what the album was that 'made him a metalhead', Åkerfeldt answered that it was probably The Number of the Beast by Iron Maiden, but also mentioned Lick It Up by Kiss.
-In a different interview he stated that he usually cites Black Sabbath's Sabbath Bloody Sabbath as the best (and favourite) heavy metal album of all time.
-He also has considered Judas Priest's Sad Wings of Destiny as his favourite metal album.
+When asked about the album that "made him a metalhead," Åkerfeldt answered that it was probably The Number of the Beast by Iron Maiden, but he also mentioned Lick It Up by Kiss.
+In another interview, he stated that he usually cites Black Sabbath's Sabbath Bloody Sabbath as the best (and his favorite) heavy metal album of all time.
+He has also considered Judas Priest's Sad Wings of Destiny to be his favorite metal album.